-- lab and radiology/X-ray; and

-- mammography; and
+- lab and radiology/X-ray; and - mammography; and

-- genetic counseling and genetic testing when ordered by the Physician and authorized in advance by the Claims Administrator (UHC).

-- the facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists.
+- the facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists. - Presumptive Drug Tests and Definitive Drug Tests.

 Benefits for other Physician services are described in this section under Physician Fees for Surgical and Medical Services.
-Lab, X-ray and diagnostic services for preventive care are described under Preventive Care Services in this section.
+Any combination of network benefits and out of network benefits is limited to 18 Presumptive Drug Test and 18 Presumptive Tests per calendar year Lab, X-ray and diagnostic services for preventive care are described under Preventive Care Services in this section.
 CT scans, PET scans, MRI, MRA, nuclear medicine and major diagnostic services are described under Lab, X-Ray and Major Diagnostics (such as CT, PET Scans, MRI, MRA, Nuclear Medicine, cardiology tests, etc.) - Outpatient in this section.